 - olive oil

-- Heat olive oil in the Instant Pot and sauté sausage until brown.
+- Set Instant Pot to Saute setting.
+Heat olive oil in the Instant Pot and sauté sausage until brown.
 Remove sausage set aside.

 - Press cancel.
 Add in okra, creole seasoning, crushed tomatoes, chicken stock, Worcestershire sauce, hot sauce.
-Place lit on the pot.
+Place lid on the pot.
 Lock the lid.
 Cook on manual, high heat, 10 minutes.